-But here’s the best bit: garlic is unbelievably easy (and cheap) to grow at home.
+But here’s the best bit: growing garlic is unbelievably easy (and cheap) to do at home.
 And it is delicious – so sweet and fresh.
 I promise you, once you grow your first batch of garlic in your straw bale garden, you’ll never buy it again.

 I find older, softer bales are best for garlic, as the softer straw allows the bulbs to form more easily than the tight, compacted straw in a new bale.

 The basic rule of thumb for growing garlic is to plant on the shortest day and harvest on the longest day of the year.
 I like to get my garlic planted around April/May here in Melbourne.

 Here’s what you need to do:

 - Start with some good quality Australian garlic (I use organic).

 - Plant cloves with the pointy tip upright, about 2cm down into your bale, spacing the cloves around 10cm apart.
 Each clove will grow into a head of garlic.